 With the SH Monsterarts Destoroyah released and King Kong almost here, I thought I’d take a quick look at one of the early items in the line.
-The Mechagodzilla effects parts and Garuda aircraft have easily become my favorite bonus set so
+The Mechagodzilla effects parts and Garuda aircraft have easily become my favorite bonus set so far,

 While Noisy is busy draining his wallet on MP Transformers, my funds are condemned to a different fate.
-I’m not really sure when I’ll have to tap out (Biollante will probably test that), but for now I’m pretty happy to currently complete
+I’m not really sure when I’ll have to tap out (Biollante will probably test that), but for now I’m pretty happy to currently complete my

 While convention season is pretty much over stateside, Japan had a big one up its sleeve with Tamashii Nations 2012!
-Bandai of Japan has been garnering a large portion of my collecting interest over the last couple years, and the 2013 reveals
+Bandai of Japan has been garnering a large portion of my collecting interest over the last couple years, and the 2013 reveals make

 King Ghidorah is one of my most anticipated figures in the MonsterArts line.
 But having mine stuck in customs for a week had me chewing my fingernails to the bone.
 I compulsivelyy checked the tracking number, hoping he had passed through!
-Thankfully, the long wait is over!
+Thankfully, the long wait is

 Theme weeks are always fun, but they sometimes put me a little behind on reviews I really wanted to get to.
 I have some really great Transformers, Figuarts, and LEGO Minifigures articles coming down the pike.
 But before that I thought I’d get the

 I’m following up our Reviewapalooza II week with a figure from one of my favorite toy lines, Bandai of Japan’s S.H.
 MonsterArts.
 I never expected the line be so extensive that I’d get a Little Godzilla figure.
 But I’m certainly glad they made him,